-- A discovery run has not completed within its scheduled scan window.
+- The discovery run has not finished within its scheduled scan window.
 This scan is considered on hold.
 The run continues or restarts at the next scan window.

-- Discovering an endpoint requires additional discovery on another endpoint which is not currently in an open scan window.
+- Discovering an endpoint requires additional discovery on another endpoint that is not currently in an open scan window.
 This scan is blocked.

-When the scan window for the other endpoint opens, the endpoint is scanned, irrespective of whether the first endpoint is in an open scan window or not.
+When the scan window for the other endpoint opens, the endpoint is scanned, irrespective of whether the first endpoint is in an open scan window.

 To restart or continue

-At the next scheduled scan window, any runs that are on hold or blocked will continue or restart, depending on whether all endpoints have been started or not.
+At the next scheduled scan window, any runs that are on hold or blocked will continue or restart, depending on whether all endpoints have been started.
 The following happens:

-- Scan fails to complete in scan window and all endpoints have not been started.
-Scan continues at next window.
+- The scan fails to finish in a scan window and all endpoints have not been started.
+The scan continues at the next window.

-- Scan fails to complete in scan window and all endpoints have been started.
-Scan restarts at next window.
+- The scan fails to finish in a scan window and all endpoints have been started.
+The scan restarts at the next window.